meowesque/site/src/routes/posts/quic-and-actors-with-tokio.md

 [Source](https://github.com/maxinedeandrade/quic-and-actors-with-tokio/blob/main/crates/server/src/actors/outbound.rs)

-This actor is trivial, existing only to encode messages and send them to the client.
+This actor is trivial, existing only to encode messages and send them to the channel.

 ### Dispatch